Thomas P. Bostick: Career

 In 1990, Bostick served at the US Army Europe Headquarters in Heidelberg, Germany where he was responsible for helping to plan the drawdown of forces in Europe.
 He then served as the S3 of the 40th Engineer Battalion and later as the S3 of the 1st Armored Division Engineer Brigade.
 He served as the Executive Officer for the Chief of Engineers, Lt.
 General Arthur E. Williams, before assuming command of the 1st Engineer Battalion, 1st Infantry Division at Fort Riley, Kansas.
 His battalion fought fires in Idaho in 1994, and was considered to have one of the most successful performances for an engineer battalion at the National Training Center.

 Bostick then commanded the Engineer Brigade in 1st Armored Division which included deployments to Bosnia and to Kosovo for some elements of the brigade.
 His brigade conducted the eleven ceremonies for the 55th Anniversary of the Normandy Invasion.
-Always encouraging his teams to compete and win, one of his companies won the Itschner Award as the Best Engineer Company in the Army, and the Sturgis Award for the best Engineer Non-Commissioned Officer in the Army.
+One of his companies won the Itschner Award as the Best Engineer Company in the Army, and the Sturgis Award for the best Engineer Non-Commissioned Officer in the Army.

 He later served for two years as the Executive Officer of the Chief of Staff of the Army, General Eric K. Shinseki.
 Subsequently, he served in the National Military Command Center as a watch officer and was on duty for the September 11 attacks.